parallel-group/cuke/apps/kge/README.md

 We provide some shell scripts for batched test, or you can input the command to test a specific pattern and graph directly.
 The input graph datasets will be automatically downloaded when you first run the scripts.

-To test score function computation on TVM, please make sure tvm has been successfully installed.
+To test score function computation on TVM{https://github.com/apache/tvm}, please make sure TVM has been successfully installed.

 ### Reproducing the results of Figure 9
 ```bash